shreyansh0200/telecom_customer_churn_predectionn/README.md

  To predict whether the customer is churned or not.

 ## Library used:-
-  numpy
+  numpy,
-  pandas
+  pandas,
-  matplotlib.pyplot
+  matplotlib.pyplot,
   sklearn

  ## Steps :-
- 1- Import dataset
+ *1- Import dataset*
  2- EDA identification
  3- Split the data (train and test)
  4- Fit/train the model